A note on lattice ordered $C^*$-algebras and Perron--Frobenius theory: Introduction

 Since then a great wealth of results has appeared which vary and generalise Sherman's theorem in several directions.
 We only quote a few of them: in \cite[Theorems~1 and~2]{Fukamiya1954} it is shown that if the ordered space $\calA_\sa$ is only assumed to have the Riesz decomposition property, then $\calA$ is commutative.
 In \cite[Theorem~2]{Archbold1974} it is proved that if for a fixed element $a \in \calA_\sa$ and all $b \in \calA_\sa$ the infimum $a \land b$ exists, then $\calA$ is commutative.
 In \cite[Corollary~11 and Theorem~12]{Kadison1951}, \cite[Theorem~3.7]{Archbold1972}, \cite[Theorem~3.5]{Cho-Ho1973} and \cite[Corollary~2.4]{Green1977} it is shown that if $\calA$ is in some sense too far from being commutative, then $\calA_\sa$ is even a so-called \emph{anti-lattice}, meaning that two elements of $a,b\in \calA_\sa$ have an infimum only if $a \le b$ or $b \le a$.
 In \cite{Curtis1958} Sherman's result is adapted to more general Banach algebras.
 The ``commutativity-from-order'' theme was also considered from a somewhat different viewpoint in \cite{Topping1965} and a more recent contribution to the theory can be found in \cite{Spain2001}.

 It might not come as a surprise that the proofs for many of the above mentioned results use methods which are rather typical for the theory of operator algebras.
-On the other hand, we will show in this note that it is possible to prove Sherman's theorem by only using very elementary properties of $C^*$-algebras if we employ results from so-called \emph{Perron--Frobenius theory}; the latter notion is usually used to refer to the spectral theory of positive operators and semigroups, in particular on Banach lattices.
+The main goal of this note is to show that Sherman's theorem can also be proved by using only elementary properties of $C^*$-algebras if we instead employ the so-called \emph{Perron--Frobenius theory}; this notion is usually used to refer to the spectral theory of positive operators and semigroups, in particular on Banach lattices.
+We present our new proof of Sherman's result in Section~\ref{section:a-new-proof-of-shermans-theorem}.

-We divide this note into two sections: in Section~\ref{section:a-new-proof-of-shermans-theorem} we give the new proof of Sherman's result that we mentioned above.
-The proof is very short, but it uses a special case of a deep theorem from Perron--Frobenius theory; at the end of Section~\ref{section:a-new-proof-of-shermans-theorem} we explain how the special case that we need can be obtained without employing deep spectral theoretical results.
-In Section~\ref{section:perron-frobenius-theory-on-c-star-algebras} we have a deeper look into the consequences of our proof for the possibility of obtaining Perron--Frobenius type results on $C^*$-algebras.
+Since our approach relies on non-trivial spectral theoretic results, we do not claim that our proof is simpler than the original one; our main point is that our proof employs completely different methods and thus sheds some new light on Sherman's theorem.
+In particular, the proof establishes a beautiful connection between commutativity of operator algebras and Perron--Frobenius theory.
+In Section~\ref{section:perron-frobenius-theory-on-c-star-algebras} we have a somewhat deeper look into this connection by proving that certain Perron--Frobenius type results can never hold on a non-commutative $C^*$-algebra.